 You must inform student services if you have changed your address, mobile or parent/guardian contact details.
 Proof of Residency is required for any address change.
 If is important to keep this up to date to receive school news, student reports and for teachers to contact parents / guardians.
 A form is available for Student Services or the college website.

-Students intending to leave college permanently MUST complete a leavers form (available for Student Services) When complete hand into Student Services with your ID Card.
+Students intending to leave college permanently MUST complete a leavers form (available for Student Services) When complete hand into Student Services with your ID Card and Chrome book

 Under new legislation students Under 17 years of age must also apply for an Approval Statement or Exemption Certificate at www.det.act.gov.au